-The Belhaven "Blazer" Marching Band is an exciting and dynamic ensemble comprised of both music and non-music majors.
+The Belhaven Blazers Marching Band is an exciting and dynamic ensemble comprised of both music and non-music majors.
 Made up from almost every field of study, it is one of the larger co-ed organizations on the campus.
 Approximately 85% of the members are not music majors.
 The band is a vital part of the Belhaven University Athletics; performing at all home football games, some away games, parades, and marching exhibitions.
-Scholarships are available for all participants that audition and are accepted into the band.
+Auditions are required.
+After your audition, you may be eligible for additional aid based on your performance level and family financial need.
 Experience great camaraderie among Blazer Band members, experiencing great social opportunities and friendships that last a lifetime, as well as the pride of performing in one of Belhaven University's best-loved new music traditions.
 Band members consistently gain recognition on campus, and are active in many campus organizations.
 Other university ensembles open to membership are the Symphonic Band, Jazz Ensemble, Jazz Combo, Symphony Orchestra and numerous chamber groups.

 Frequently Asked Questions

 Q: Will I have time as a freshman to be in band and still make good grades?